-If the paper is deemed unsatisfactory at either the initial submission in May, or at the revised submission in August, the student may remain in classes for their 4th year, and is eligible to graduate with the MA.
+If the paper is deemed unsatisfactory at either the initial submission in May, or at the revised submission in August, the student may remain in classes for their 4th year if they wish.
+They would be eligible to graduate with the MA as early as December of their 4th year.
+The instructor of ECON 8361 will change their grade to "Unsatisfactory".